-- Step 6 – Who Does What and When – If you are in a relationship budgeting doesn’t have to be a one person job.
+- Step 6 – Who Does What and When – If you are in a relationship, budgeting doesn’t have to be a one person job.
 In fact my wife and I both share the budget duties as a team.
-If in the event something should happen to one of us we both need to know what is happening with our personal finances and so should you.
+If in the event something should happen to one of us, we both need to know what is happening with our personal finances.
 Don’t put the burden on one person.

-- Step 7 – Balancing Our Budget – Your balance has to budget each month.
-If you can’t balance your budget you have to do one of 2 things 1- Make more money 2- Spend less than you earn.
+- Step 7 – Balancing Our Budget – Your budget has to balance each month.
+If you can’t balance your budget you have to do one of 2 things: Make more money or spend less than you earn.

-- Step 9 – Reading Our Bills – I can’t tell you enough to make sure you always read your bills and receipts when you are shopping.
+- Step 8 – Reading Our Bills – I can’t tell you enough to make sure you always read your bills and receipts when you are shopping.
 There have been times when I found errors on my communications bill where they charged us for services we did not get.
-You may also notice the wrong charge on your grocery bill which could result in a scanning code of practice where you get the item free up to $10 if the store participates.
-Most of all you catch an error where you were paying more than you should have.
+You may also notice the wrong price on your grocery bill.
+This could result in a scanning code of practice where you get the item free up to $10, if the store participates.
+Most importantly, you catch an error where you were paying more than you should have.
 So many people get burned by not reading.

-I encourage you to take a deep breath if you are wanting to budget but are feeling like there is no end in sight.
-Start living instead of existing and take back the control of your personal finances.
-A budget is one step in the process in working towards debt freedom but one that may allow you the opportunity to drop that debt and get back in the game.
+I encourage you to take a deep breath if you are wanting to budget but are feeling stuck in getting started.
+Start living instead of existing and take back control of your personal finances.
+A budget is just one step in the process in working towards debt freedom, but one that may allow you the opportunity to drop that debt and get back in the game.
 Time to look at a budget as part of a lifestyle rather than a chore.